How to Get Out of Debt Canada

 - Two payments missed: You will get a strongly worded letter, and possibly also a phone call, demanding payment.

-- Three payments missed: Each creditor will enlist a Collection Agency to press you for payment.
-Collection agencies will make your life unpleasant, using a variety of tactics to get the money, including threats.
+- Three payments missed: Creditors may begin enlisting collection agencies to press you for payment.
+Collection agencies will make your life unpleasant, using a variety of pressure tactics to get the money.

 If you still don’t pay, stronger (but still legal) methods can be used, and the creditor or collection agency may take legal action against you.
 This can lead to wage garnishments or liens against property.

 If your creditor is the Canada Revenue Agency (CRA), note that the CRA can proceed with liens or garnishments without having to take you to court first.

 Your best bet to make things better is to act immediately.
 You may have more options than you think!